-The research process is always the more challenging aspect of essay writing.
+The research process is the most challenging aspect of essay writing.
 This article adequately articulates how to write an excellent paper.
-The best research essay writing tip I’ve ever received was to keep track of my sources from the very beginning of your research process.
+The best research essay writing tip I’ve ever received was to keep track of my sources from the very beginning of the research process.

-Another good piece of advice is to start from tertiary sources and build your way up to reliable internet websites or books/encyclopedias.
-If you know you’re going to use a source for sure, start an annotated bibliography.
-While you draft your essay, build your Works Cited or Bibliography page as soon as you cite all your sources; this is the most important piece of advice I could give you.
+Another good piece of advice is to start from tertiary sources.
+Build your way up to reliable internet websites or books/encyclopedias.
+If you know you’re going to use a source for sure, start an annotated bibliography by sharing summaries of each source.
+While drafting an essay, build a Works Cited or Bibliography page after citing all sources.
+It is the most important advice I could give.
 I cannot stress this enough: college professors and high school teachers hate plagiarism.
-Proper citation of your sources means everything; there have been cases of expulsion from institutions.
-To recap my advice for you: keep every single one of your sources in a separate document (as a link or otherwise), start an annotated bibliography to keep track of the information that you want to use in your essay, and start your Works Cited as fast as possible.
-I hope this information was useful, and if you ever need any research paper help - find me on essaypro.com.
+Proper citation of your sources means everything.
+There have been cases of expulsion from institutions because of the ignored standards.
+To recap my advice: keep every single source in a separate document (as a link or else), start an annotated bibliography to keep track of the information that you want to use, and prepare a Works Cited page ASAP.
+Hopefully, this information was useful, and if you ever need any research paper help - find me on essaypro.com.

 Prof. Oscar, EssayPro